Nurtau/wine-quality-prediction/README.md

 The quality of white whine is predicted by linear regression (stochastic gradient descent).

-The resulting coefficient of linear regression are written in results.txt.
+The resulting coefficients of linear regression are written in results.txt.